Readings: Weeks 11-13

 Voyez-vous tous ces humains? / Danser ensemble à se donner la main / S'embrasser dans le noir à cheveux blonds / A ne pas voir demain comme ils seront ❧ Do you see all these humans? / Dancing together, joining hands / Embracing each other in the dark with their blond hair / So as not to see what they will be tomorrow

-Car si la terre est ronde / Et qu'ils s'y agrippent / Au delà c'est le vide / Assis devant le restant d'une portion de frites / Noir sidéral et quelques plats d'amibes ❧ Because if the earth is round / And they're clinging to it / On the other side is the void / Sitting before the remainder of a portion of french fries / Starry black and some plates of amoeba
+Car si la terre est ronde / Et qu'ils s'y agrippent / Au delà c'est le vide / Assis devant le restant d'une portion de frites / Noir sidéral et quelques plats d'amibes ❧ Because if the earth is round / And they cling to it / Beyond is the void / Sitting before the remainder of a portion of french fries / Starry black and some plates of amoebas

 Les capitales sont toutes les mêmes devenues / Aux facettes d'un même miroir / Vêtues d'acier, vêtues de noir / Comme un lego mais sans mémoire ❧ The capitals have all become the same / With facets of the same mirror / Dressed in steel, dressed in black / Like lego but without memory (X2)